ygalvao/label-generator-for-gcp/PRIVACY.md

 ## Introduction

-This Privacy Policy outlines the handling, storage, and protection of personal data collected by the QuickBooks Online 4x6 Label Generator, a web application designed for generating shipping labels.
+This Privacy Policy outlines the handling, storage, and protection of personal data collected by this software, which is a web application designed for generating 4x6 shipping labels.

 ## Data Collection and Use